 The Canon EOS-D30 and the Canon EOS RP are two digital cameras that were officially introduced, respectively, in May 2000 and February 2019.
-The Canon D30 is a DSLR, while the Canon RP is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (Canon D30) and a full frame (Canon RP) sensor.
-The Canon D30 has a resolution of 3.1 megapixels, whereas the Canon RP provides 26.2 MP.
+The D30 is a DSLR, while the Canon RP is a mirrorless interchangeable lens camera.
+The cameras are based on an APS-C (D30) and a full frame (Canon RP) sensor.
+The D30 has a resolution of 3.1 megapixels, whereas the Canon RP provides 26.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |3.1 MP, APS-C Sensor||26.2 MP, Full Frame Sensor|